domiebett/dojo/README.md

 tools folder with the following modules:

-1. tools.py -Contains simple functions that are regularly used in systems.
+1. tools.py -Contains simple functions that are regularly used by the program.

 ## Test Files